CFB Montreal: Physical description

 CFB Montreal is delimited by sectors north and south accessible from streets Notre-Dame Street and Hochelaga.

 The north and south sectors of CFB Montreal occupy an area of 2.8 km square.

-Montreal CFB covers several sites: for example many armories welcome Primary Reserves to the site of Saint-Bruno or marine equipment trials in the LaSalle borough.
+Montreal CFB covers several sites: for example many armories welcome Primary Reserves to the site of Saint-Bruno-de-Montarville or marine equipment trials in the LaSalle borough.

 On the Saint-Hubert site, 190 housing are available to military staff.

 The garrison is an important military base located in the heart of Montreal, with estimated local spending impacts (direct and indirect) of $223,210,000.

 Units, formation and reserves forces

 The base itself is home to a number of units, formations of both the Regular and Reserve forces, including: